hannahlsbailey/hannahlsbailey.github.io/pages/publications.md

 **Hannah Bailey**.
 Visual Communication in Influence Operations: An Unsupervised Machine Learning Approach

-**Hannah Bailey** and Philip N. Howard.
-The Instigators and Targets of Organised Social Media Manipulation: Global Index 2022.

 **Hannah Bailey** and Tom Nicholls.
 Understanding the Diffusion of Novel Information Using Unsupervised Embedding Techniques

 ## Public Engagement